-Our plan must honor your rights as a member of the plan 144 We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.) 144 We must treat you with fairness and respect at all times 144 We must ensure that you get timely access to your covered services and drugs 144 We must protect the privacy of your personal health information We must give you information about the plan, its network of providers and d your covered services 150 We must support your right to make decisions about your care 151 You have the right to make complaints and to ask us to reconsider decision ıs · How to get more information about your rights You have some responsibilities as a member of the plan .
-153 What are your responsibilities?
-153 We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.) We must treat you with fairness and respect at all times We must ensure that you get timely access to your covered services and drugs We must protect the privacy of your personal health information We must give you information about the plan, its network of providers an your covered services We must support your right to make decisions about your care You have the right to make complaints and to ask us to reconsider decision we have made What can you do if you believe you are being treated unfairly or your right are not being respected?
-How to get more information about your rights You have some responsibilities as a member of the plan
+SECTION 1 Our plan must honor your rights as a member of the plan .
+177 Section 1.1 We must provide information in a way that works for you (in languages other than English, in audio CDs, in Braille, in large print, or other alternate formats, etc.) .
+177 Section 1.2 We must ensure that you get timely access to your covered services and drugs .
+177 Section 1.3 We must protect the privacy of your personal health information .
+178 Section 1.4 We must give you information about the plan, its network of providers, and your covered services .
+179 Section 1.5 We must support your right to make decisions about your care .
+180 Section 1.6 You have the right to make complaints and to ask us to reconsider decisions we have made .
+182 Section 1.7 What can you do if you believe you are being treated unfairly or your rights are not being respected? .
+182 Section 1.8 How to get more information about your rights .
+183 SECTION 2 You have some responsibilities as a member of the plan .
+183 Section 2.1 What are your responsibilities? .
+183

-Section 1.
-Our plan must honor your rights as a member of the plan

-We must provide information in a way that works for you (in languages other than English, in Braille, large print, or other alternate formats, etc.)
+SECTION 1 Our plan must honor your rights as a member of the plan Section 1.1 We must provide information in a way that works for you (in languages other than English, in audio CDs, in Braille, in large print, or other alternate formats, etc.)